marwenmema/exo-news-list-templates/README.md

 ### Featured articles with highlight 1:

 Displays a set of featured articles, with the latest one being more highlighted (hence the name).
-Suitable for use in a section of a page (two thirds of a page works nice with this) where you want to feature some articles.
+Suitable for use in a section of a page where you want to feature some articles (two thirds of page width works nice with this).

 NOTE: This one is an improvement upon the existing (as of this writing) "Latest News" template in eXo Platform.